takashim0101/ERA5-Climate-Analysis-Pipeline/README.md

 1.  **Data Acquisition:** The `download_era5.py` script connects to the Copernicus Climate Data Store (CDS) API to automatically download hourly weather data for a specified region and time period.

-2.  **Analysis & Visualization:** The `era5_climate_analysis.py` script processes the raw NetCDF data files, calculates key climate statistics (such as monthly mean temperatures and wind speeds), and then generates a series of plots and maps using libraries like Matplotlib and Cartopy.
+2.  **Climate Statistics & Visualization:** The `era5_climate_analysis.py` script processes the raw NetCDF data files, calculates key climate statistics (such as monthly mean temperatures and wind speeds), and then generates a series of plots and maps using libraries like Matplotlib and Cartopy.
 These visualizations provide a clear and intuitive look at the region's climate characteristics.

+3.  **Advanced Pattern Analysis (SOM):** The `som_analysis.py` script performs Self-Organizing Map (SOM) analysis on the processed climate data to identify and visualize dominant climate patterns or regimes within the region.

 ## Key Features

 *   **Automated Data Download:** Fetches data directly from the official CDS API.
 *   **Climate Data Processing:** Handles standard scientific data formats (NetCDF).
 *   **Geospatial Visualization:** Creates insightful maps using Cartopy.
+*   **Advanced Pattern Analysis (SOM):** Utilizes Self-Organizing Maps to identify dominant climate patterns.
 *   **Statistical Plotting:** Generates violin plots and bar charts to show distributions and trends.
 *   **Reproducible Workflow:** The entire process is scripted for easy reproduction.

 ## Analysis Visualizations